TLTechbender/Uthman-portfolio/readme.md

 **Person fit ask:** "But bro, why you no use Turbo repo?
 I don see am for plenty tutorial!"

-**Real Talk:** Turbo repo na overkill for wetin we dey do! npm workspaces don give us 80% of wetin we need with 20% of the complexity.
+**Real Talk:** Turborepo na overkill for wetin we dey do! npm workspaces don give us 80% of wetin we need with 20% of the complexity.
 We no need all that caching and build orchestration wahala for portfolio website, infact all this package.jsons for just two pages is a whole lot, seems like overengineering looking from the outside, but if you sit down and reason the matter wella, una go know say nha condition make crayfish bend.

 ### The Root Package.json Magic ✨